cartesi/docs/cartesi-rollups/tutorials/calculator.md

 - `requirements.txt`: The Python dependencies required for your application

-Let’s review the backend code in the `dapp.py` file
+Let’s review the backend code in the `dapp.py` file.

 ```python
 from os import environ